 Vivint’s Recessed Sensors

+The other downside is the battery.
 Vivint claims the batteries on their recessed sensors can last 10+ years, but in our experience, this typically depends on sensor location.
 For instance, we don’t imagine the battery on a front door sensor lasting 10 years — especially in a high-traffic household with lots of family members.
-But even if you get 3-5 years of battery life, that’s a win in our book.
-Have a look at the internal workings and battery housing of Vivint’s recessed sensors below.
+And unlike the peel-and-stick sensor, replacing the batteries on a sensor that’s bored into your door frame can be a pain.

 Vivint Motion Sensors

-Our Vivint tech Don gave us his thoughts on best placement, and we decided to mount it in the dining room that overlooks the living room.
-This would give us maximum detection range — which, by the way, is a 75° field of view (very standard), and it can sense moving objects up to 40 feet away.
+Our Vivint tech, Don, gave us his thoughts on best placement, and we decided to mount it in the dining room that overlooks the living room.
+This gave us maximum detection range — which, by the way, is a 75° field of view (very standard), and it can sense moving objects up to 40 feet away.
 Also, expect about 2-5 years of battery life, which is typical for most motion sensors we’ve seen.

 Pro Tip: Get creative with your sensor use.
 You can stick a door/window sensor on a liquor cabinet to keep the teenagers out, or put a motion detector near your water heater so it becomes a no-crawl zone for toddlers.
 Oh, and we’re huge fans of sensors on gun vaults.
 The point is, entry sensors and motion sensors offer wide-ranging versatility.